How to use a Cafetiere - A Brew Guide

 8. Wait 4 Minutes for it to Brew

-Wait 4 minutes for the coffee to brew inside your cafetiere.
+Getting the best extraction out of your coffee takes a little patience, but it's worth it.
+Four minutes brewing in the cafetiere is about right.
 You can vary the amount of time to suit your taste.
 Of course the longer you leave it to brew the stronger the flavour.

 9. Scoop out the Grounds Floating on the Top